Office of Legal Immigration

 • Cash match must be applied to the project and must be spent within the grant agreement dates of the project.

-• Donation of equipment, supplies, or in-kind activities received prior to use for the project will not be eligible as match for this project.
+• Donations received prior to use for the project will not be eligible as match for this project.

-• In-kind match is defined as temporary use of equipment, space, or personal services.
+• In-kind match is defined as temporary use of space or personal services.
 In-kind match can also include, but not limited to, salary/fringe and/or travel (mileage and lodging).

 • Documentation of in-kind match must include a description of the process for determining the value of the services.